How to Reuse Used Green Tea Leaves?

 Soak the used tea leaves in water for a few days, discard them, and use the tea water in your garden.
 It will work like a fertilizer for your plants.

-You can also use the leaves as such for helping your plants grow well.
-Sprinkle the used leaves to the base of plants and gently mix them with the soil to see positive results.
+You can also use the leaves as such to help your plants grow well.
+Sprinkle the used leaves on the base of the plants and gently mix them with the soil to see positive results.

 You can also add green tea leaves to your garden’s composting pit.